About

 - Authors must ensure that their submissions are original and appropriately cite any use of others' work or words.
 Referencing significant publications that influenced the manuscript's content is also required.
 All forms of plagiarism are considered unethical publishing behavior and will not be accepted.

-- Authors should refrain from submitting a manuscript that has already been published in another journal.
+- Authors should refrain from submitting a manuscript already published in another journal.
 Submitting a manuscript to multiple journals simultaneously is considered unethical and is not an acceptable publishing practice.

 - Authors who use AI tools to create written content, images, or graphics for their manuscript or to collect and analyze data must disclose the details of the AI tool used in the Materials and Methods section or a similar section of the paper.
 They are responsible for the entire content of their manuscript, including the parts generated by AI tools, and may be held accountable for any breaches of publication ethics.